rwth-acis/las2peer-template-project/README.md

 Tutorials
 ----------------

-All LAS2peer related tutorials and additional information on how to develop services currently can be found in the [LAS2peer Tutorial Project](https://github.com/rwth-acis/LAS2peer-Tutorial-Project/).
+All LAS2peer related tutorials and additional information on how to develop services can be found in the [LAS2peer Template Project Wiki](https://github.com/rwth-acis/LAS2peer-Template-Project/wiki/).